bodrick/awesome/TOPICS.md

 *   [crxjs/chrome-extension-tools](https://github.com/crxjs/chrome-extension-tools) - Bundling Chrome Extensions can be pretty complex.
 It doesn't have to be.
 *   [mohammad-hosein-shahpouri/AspNetCore.SpaServices.ViteDevelopmentServer](https://github.com/mohammad-hosein-shahpouri/AspNetCore.SpaServices.ViteDevelopmentServer) - A library that allows you to use SPAs with Vite.js on ASP.NET Core

+## esbuild

+*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, esbuild, and more
+*   [esm-dev/esm.sh](https://github.com/esm-dev/esm.sh) - A fast, global CDN for NPM packages with ESM format.
+*   [maxmilton/new-tab](https://github.com/maxmilton/new-tab) - ⚡ A high-performance browser new tab page that gets you where you need to go faster.

 ## unplugin

-*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, and more
+*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, esbuild, and more

 ## vite

-*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, and more
+*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, esbuild, and more
 *   [mohammad-hosein-shahpouri/AspNetCore.SpaServices.ViteDevelopmentServer](https://github.com/mohammad-hosein-shahpouri/AspNetCore.SpaServices.ViteDevelopmentServer) - A library that allows you to use SPAs with Vite.js on ASP.NET Core
 *   [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
 *   [antfu/vitesse-webext](https://github.com/antfu/vitesse-webext) - ⚡️ WebExtension Vite Starter Template